matter-labs/zksync-era/docs/specs/the_hyperchain/2_hyperbridges.md

 ### L2 Contracts

+- Outbox system contract.
+It collects the hyperbridge txs into the hyperlog of the hyperchain.
+- Inbox system contract.
+This is where the hyperroot is imported and sent to L1 for settlement.
+Merkle proofs are verified here, tx calls are started from here, nullifiers are stored here (add epochs later)

 - HyperMailbox
   - Hyperbridge messages will send a single SysLog for the L2 header which will be used to update the Alt L1 header.
     Each hyperbridge transaction will also send an L2Log for DA.